Free Tool & Chrome Extension

 Yes.
 Privy is a free Chrome extension that runs this profit calculation automatically on every eBay listing you visit — no copy-pasting required.
 It also shows sales data (how many sell per month), competition level, and a buy/pass recommendation.
 Use the free web calculator on this page for one-off checks, or install the Privy Chrome extension to get instant profit figures as you browse.

-The Privy eBay Chrome extension runs this profit calculation automatically on every listing you browse — plus sales data, demand level, and a buy/pass verdict.
-No copy-pasting required.
+The Privy Chrome extension runs this calculation on every eBay listing you open — plus sell-through rate, competition level, and a buy/pass verdict.
+No numbers to enter.
+Sign up free, install the extension, and see it on your next listing.